-From the very beginning of the cloud computing era, security has been the biggest concern among enterprises that are considering the public cloud.
-For many organizations, the idea of storing data or running applications on infrastructure that they do not manage seems inherently insecure.
+From the very beginning of the cloud computing era, security has been the biggest concern among enterprises considering the public cloud.
+For many organizations, the idea of storing data or running applications on infrastructure that they do not manage directly seems inherently insecure.

 1. Understand your shared responsibility model

 In a private data center, the enterprise is solely responsible for all security issues.
 But in the public cloud, things are much more complicated.
-While the buck ultimately stops with the customer, the cloud provider assumes responsibility for some aspects of IT security.
-Cloud and security professionals refer to this as a “shared responsibility model.”
+While the buck ultimately stops with the cloud customer, the cloud provider assumes the responsibility for some aspects of IT security.
+Cloud and security professionals call this a shared responsibility model.

-Enterprises that are considering using a particular cloud vendor should review that vendor’s policies about shared security responsibility to make sure they understand who is handling the various aspects of security.
-That can help prevent misunderstandings — and the possibly of security incidents that occur as a result of a particular security need falling through the cracks.
+Enterprises that are considering a particular cloud vendor should review its policies about shared security responsibilities and understand who is handling the various aspects of cloud security.
+That can help prevent miscommunication and misunderstanding.
+More importantly, though, clarity about responsibilities can prevent security incidents that occur as a result of a particular security need falling through the cracks.

 2. Ask your cloud provider detailed security questions